dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 future, a prism might have multiple `nprofile` or `npub` identifiers as targets, behind which the actual payment information lies.

-{% include image.html name="lightning-prism-nostr-npubs.png" caption="" %}
+{% include image.html name="lightning-prism-nostr-npubs.png" caption="Identifiers don't necessarily have to be lightning addresses.
+Npubs or similar would work too!" %}

 In any case, at this point in time, I'm not too terribly concerned about implementation details.
 I'm concerned with a lack of imagination,